-Made from our durable flexible plastic.
-The Beavers shape allows for very stable straight putts and is perfect for short to medium approach shots.
-You will always score with a beaver!
+Made with our durable ‘Flex Performance’ plastic, it’s shape and small bead allows for very stable straight putts and is perfect for short to medium approach shots.
+Great for rounds in colder weather.

 Flight Rating Descriptions